onShowcase/EducationPolicies/socialmediapolicy.md

 #### Must (required)
 * Employees must ensure they do not interact or post comments on Social Networks which may bring themselves or the school into disrepute.
+* Children must not bed tagged in photographs.
+We have a Zero Tag approach.

 #### Should (recommended)
 * Employees should not connect or engage with any pupils on the current school roll via Social Media.